Military Discharge (DD214)

 The Brown County Recorder's Office encourages Veterans to have their military discharge papers (DD214) recorded in the county recorder's office.
 There is no charge to record or obtain a copy of a military discharge.

-Your Certificate of Release or Discharge from Active Duty, DD Form 214, is one of the most important documents that the Service will ever give you.
-It is your key to participation in all Department of Veterans Affairs (VA) programs as well as several state and federal programs including:
+Your Certificate of Release or Discharge from Active Duty, (DD214), is one of the most important documents that the Service will ever give you.
+It is your key to participation in all Department of Veterans Affairs (VA) programs as well as several state and federal programs including, following is a list of a few:

 Education and Training